About this team

 At Örebro University, research on strategic communication deals with different forms of goal-oriented communication inside and between organizations, but also with the organizations' stakeholders.
 The research integrates established disciplines such as public relations, organizational communication and market communication.

 The research group has expertise in both qualitative and quantitative social science and humanistic research methods.
-Critical text and discourse studies are a strong tradition in our research, but interviews and survey studies are also important methods.

 The SCOM team prioritizes both critical-fundamental and basic as well as applied research performed in collaboration with business- and public organizations.